open-mmlab/mmpretrain/docs/tutorials/schedule.md

 ### Customize optimizer constructor

 Some models may have some parameter-specific settings for optimization, e.g. weight decay for BatchNorm layers.

-The users can do those fine-grained parameter tuning through customizing optimizer constructor.
+Although our `DefaultOptimizerConstructor` is powerful, it may still not cover your need.
+If that, you can do those fine-grained parameter tuning through customizing optimizer constructor.

 ```python
 from mmcv.runner.optimizer import OPTIMIZER_BUILDERS